chiragmendon16/Online_Courses_Analysis/README.md

 ## 📂 Project Files

-- `Online_Courses.csv` → Cleaned dataset used for analysis.
+- <a href ="https://github.com/chiragmendon16/Online_Courses_Analysis/blob/main/Online_Courses.csv">Get the Data Set from Here </a> → Cleaned dataset used for analysis.
 - Power BI Dashboard Screenshots → Visual representations of the insights.
   - Personal Development
   - Business
   - Computer Science
   - Information Technology
-- `PowerBI.pbix` (optional) → If you want to upload the Power BI source file.
+- <a href ="https://github.com/chiragmendon16/Online_Courses_Analysis/tree/main/screenshots">PowerBi Dashboard Images</a> → See all the PowerBi Screenshots from here.
 ---

 ## 📊 Dashboard Features